Kohnert posets and polynomials of northeast diagrams: Introduction

 A \textbf{diagram} $D$ is a finite subset of $\N\times \N$.
 We refer to $(r,c) \in D$ as a cell with row and column index $r$ and $c$, respectively.
 Equivalently, we visualize a diagram as a collection of row and column coordinates of cells with rows labeled from bottom to top and columns labeled left to right (see Figure \ref{fig:basicdiagram} below).

 A \textbf{Kohnert move} in a diagram $D$ selects the rightmost cell in a row and moves that cell down to the first empty position below it, jumping over other cells if needed.
 A Kohnert move is called \textbf{elementary} if the cell moves to the position directly below itself, not jumping over any other cells.
 Otherwise, it is called a \textbf{jump} Kohnert move.
-The \textbf{Kohnert poset} of a diagram $D$, denoted by $\mathcal{P}(D)$, is the set of all diagrams that can be obtained from $D$ via a sequence of Kohnert moves.
+The \textbf{Kohnert poset} of a diagram $D$, denoted by $\mathcal{P}(D)$, has an underlying set consisting of all diagrams that can be obtained from $D$ by the application of a (possibly empty) sequence of Kohnert moves.
 It is the transitive closure of the relations $D_2 < D_1$ for $D_1, D_2 \in \mathcal{P}(D)$ if $D_2$ is the result of applying a single Kohnert move to $D_1$.
-Given two diagrams $D$ and $E$, we will write $D \leq E$ to indicate that $D \in \mathcal{P}(E)$.
+Given two diagrams $D$ and $E$, we write $D \leq E$ to indicate that $D \in \mathcal{P}(E)$.
 See Figure \ref{fig:basicposet} for an example Kohnert poset.

 We remark that since Kohnert moves only impact individual columns, empty columns in a diagram have no bearing on its Kohnert poset structure.
 Therefore, without loss of generality, in this paper we assume all diagrams have no empty columns.